What Does a Metal Roof Warranty Really Cover on My Seattle Home?

 Some manufacturers have more inclusive warranties that cover labor and provide materials for a longer amount of time, but this is not typical.

-These warranties are typically good for anywhere between 30 to 50 years.
 The level of coverage that you get depends on the manufacturer that you choose.
 They all vary to a certain degree.

 It’s important to know what is excluded from your warranty so that you are not unexpectedly hit with repair or replacement costs down the road.